Prince of Players: Plot

 Edwin "Ned" Booth is the son of the noted thespian Junius Brutus Booth and the older brother of another actor, John Wilkes Booth.
 Beginning In 1848, as a boy, and into early manhood, he travels with and assists Junius, who is often drunk and seems at times on the brink of madness.

 Several years go by.
 A theater owner, Dave Prescott, eagerly anticipates a Junius performance in San Francisco, but the actor is again unable to perform and decides to leave the theatrical run.
 Junius hands over his crown – a literal theatrical crown worn during his rendition of Richard III, to Ned, who has memorized his father's lines.
 Ned's first performance is of Richard III during a show at a mining camp, where the miners, disappointed at first, are ultimately pleased by what they see.
 Prescott, however, breaks the news shortly after that Junius has died.

-Ned returns east, where John Wilkes Booth is starring in The Taming of the Shrew to great acclaim at Ford's Theatre in Washington, D.C.
-Billed as the son and successor to Junius Brutus Booth, John is planning a tour and asks Ned if he will be his manager along with their younger sister, Asia.
+Ned returns east, where John is starring in The Taming of the Shrew to great acclaim at Ford's Theatre in Washington, D.C.
+Billed as the son and successor to Junius, John is planning a tour and asks Ned if he will be his manager along with their younger sister, Asia Booth.
 Somewhat contemptuous of his upstart brother's early success as an actor, Ned declines.
 He tells his younger brother that he hasn't learned the craft the way he, Ned, has by traveling with, hearing the performances, and looking after their father for many years.
 Ned begins a theater tour of his own with Dave Prescott.
-He travels to New Orleans, where he meets, then soon marries, Mary Devlin, a member of a theatrical company who plays Juliet opposite Ned's role as Romeo.
+He travels to New Orleans, where he meets, then soon marries, Mary Devlin, a member of a theatrical company who plays Juliet Capulet opposite Ned's role as Romeo Montague in a production of Romeo and Juliet.

 The Civil War breaks out and John is said to be working steadfastly for the Confederacy's cause.
 He declines an offer from Ned to go to London together for a production of Hamlet, and when a pregnant Mary falls ill, Ned begins drinking heavily and missing performances.

-Mary's death turns her husband morose.
-Then comes the terrible news one night that John Wilkes Booth has assassinated President Abraham Lincoln by gunshot at Ford's theater.
+Mary's death turns Ned morose.
+Then comes the terrible news one night that John has assassinated President Abraham Lincoln by gunshot at Ford's Theatre.
 Weeks after the assassination, and his brother's subsequent death on a farm in Virginia, Ned has decided to return to the stage in Hamlet.
-On opening night the theater is packed by a mob incensed by the murder of the president and blaming not only Booth but all actors and theaters in general.
-One protester says the president "died in the very doorway to hell" because he was murdered in a theater.
+On opening night the theater is packed by a mob incensed by the murder of President Lincoln and blaming not only the Booths but all actors and theaters in general.
+One protester says Lincoln "died in the very doorway to hell" because he was murdered in a theater.